 It’s very important to keep tabs on your credit score as a higher score will help maximize your chances of getting a mortgage or loan.
 Carrying any kind of debt can have an impact on your overall number, which can then lead to higher interest rates and higher monthly fees.

 Many credit card companies share your FICO® Credit Score for free on all monthly statements and online, so you can monitor your credit on a monthly basis.
 But you can also ask for a free credit report through Credit Sesame.

 Not sure what to do if you don’t have credit at all?
 Here’s how to build your credit score from scratch.

 The secret’s out: as you spring clean your finances, it’s not just about cleaning!
 It’s about organizing too.
 Make sure your financial information is neat and tidy so you don’t misplace important receipts or forget to pay any bills.

 Here’s a quick peek at the tools I currently use:

-If you have any beneficiaries listed on your will or any retirement and/or savings accounts, now is the time to review and make sure they’re all up to date.
+Also, if you have any beneficiaries listed on your will or any retirement and/or savings accounts, now is the time to review and make sure they’re all up to date.

-I promise you’ll love the feeling of a fresh, Spring-inspired start.
+Each step along the way will help you manage money better and I promise you’ll love the feeling of a fresh, Spring-inspired start.